 - Click on the Select button a few more times if you want to add more musical note characters or any other character of your choice; and

 - The final step is to click the Copy button, so you can copy the field’s content onto the clipboard if you want to paste the notes onto another location, press CTRL+V.

 How to Type Music Note Using ALT Code Shortcuts

 - Press and hold one of the ALT keys on your keyboard;

 - Type the corresponding numbers of the alt codes for music notes through the number keys in the Numpad; and

-- Mac OSX computers have a huge array of musical note symbols and emojis, so you’re free to take your pick here.
-Also, keep in mind that each has their own respective codes.
+- Mac OSX computers have a vast array of musical note symbols and emojis, so you’re free to take your pick here.
+Also, keep in mind that each has its respective codes.

-For the Hexadecimal Code method, you can type the code then hold down the ALT key.
+You can type the code and hold down the ALT key for the Hexadecimal Code method.
 Press X, and you’ll get the code.
 Take note that this method only works in Microsoft Word.